Role of the Manager

 - all resolutions in writing of the Directors of the Manager in relation to matters concerning AA REIT must be approved by a majority of the Directors including at least one Independent Director;

-- Independent Directors constitute at least one third of the Board;
+- Independent Directors constitute majority of the Board;

-- in respect of matters in which the Sponsors and/or their subsidiaries have an interest, direct or indirect, any Directors appointed by the Sponsors and representing their interests shall abstain from voting on such matters.
-In such matters, the quorum must comprise a majority of the Independent Directors of the Manager and shall exclude such Directors of the Sponsors and/or their subsidiaries; and
+- in respect of matters in which the Sponsor and/or its subsidiaries have an interest, direct or indirect, any Directors appointed by the Sponsor and representing its interests shall abstain from voting on such matters.
+In such matters, the quorum must comprise a majority of the Independent Directors of the Manager and shall exclude such Directors of the Sponsor and/or its subsidiaries; and

-- in respect of matters in which a Director or his associate has an interest, direct or indirect, such interested Director is required to disclose his interest in any proposed transaction with AA REIT and is required to abstain from voting on resolutions approving the transaction.
+- in respect of matters in which a Director or his associate has an interest, direct or indirect, such interested Director is required to disclose his interest and will abstain from voting on resolutions approving the said matter.

 Interested party transactions